What is Preschool Education?

 Finding the joy of learning and preserving the motivation is one of the most important goals in preschool education.
 During the year in preschool, children learn many important skills that they need in school and everyday life.
 The most important goals are to enhance children's self-esteem through positive learning experiences and teach social and group skills.
 In addition, preschool education emphasizes learning independence and self-control.
 In preschool, children gain basic knowledge and skills in different fields.
 Preschool also gathers information about children's development, learning abilities, and habits in order to make starting school as easy as possible.

 Preschool education is defined in the Basic Education Act and the contents is based on the Finnish National Board of Education's Grounds for preschool education curriculum (2014).
-In Vantaa, preschool education is also based on Vantaa's preschool education plan (2016), Vantaa's early childhood education plan (2012), and the early childhood education plans of each service unit.
+In Vantaa, preschool education is also based on Vantaa's preschool education plan (2019) and Vantaa's early childhood education plan (2019).

 Cooperation Between Home and Preschool Education